 Chest compressions introduce CPR artifact into the ECG signal.
-See-Thru CPR uses a filter that relies on the correlation between CPR compressions, as detected by the ZOLL Onestep, OneStep Complete or CPR-D-padz, and the CPR artifact to remove much, but not all, of the artifact from the ECG signal.
+See-Thru CPR uses a filter that relies on the correlation between CPR compressions, as detected by the ZOLL authorized CPR electrodes, and the CPR artifact to remove much, but not all, of the artifact from the ECG signal.
 Under some conditions, residual noise after filtering can obscure the ECG rhythm, requiring the rescuer to stop CPR to assess the ECG.
 For example, in the case of asystole or low amplitude PEA, the residual artifact seen after filtering may look like fine ventricular fibrillation.